pbaker321/Whats-Cooking/README.md

 * As a User I want to be able to use the website with ease
 * As a User I want to be able to find a wide arrange of recipes
 * As a user I want to find new and random recipes using certain ingredients
+* As a User I want to find new and random recipes using certain dietry requirements
-* As a User I want to be able to the nutritional values of the recipe
+* As a User I want to find new and random recipes using certain intolerances or allergens
-* As a User I want to know how many calories the recipe is
+* As a User I want to access recipes easily
-* As a User I don't want to buy more food and want to use what is in my pantry.
+* As a User I want to see an image of the recipe
 * As a User I want to able to use the site on different platforms

-The wireframes cane be found [here].
+The wireframes cane be found [here](https://www.figma.com/file/US5MHHxL12SBCDNVNIKVaU/Recipe-Site?node-id=0%3A1).

 ## Features